MG HS Review & Prices

 Is the MG HS a good car?

-The previous HS was firmly in the ‘cheap but not very cheerful’ category, but this new model is rather more desirable and capable, despite not being much more expensive.
-It’s a bit like a Harvester - nobody’s going to consider it a high-end option, but if you’re looking to feed the whole family on a budget, it’s nice enough that you don’t feel punished for your penny-pinching.
+While the old HS was definitely in the ‘cheap but not very cheerful’ category, the new model actually feels like something you wouldn’t mind driving around - it has redeeming features other than its price tag.
+It’s a bit like a Harvester - nobody’s ever going to look at it as a high-end option, but if you’re looking to feed the whole family on a budget, it’s tasty enough that you don’t feel punished for your penny-pinching.

 Still remarkably cheap but now much more capable - the MG HS is now a car I could recommend for more than just its price tag